tinko26/ao/docs/api/src/ao_sys/ao_barrier.h.md

 void ao_barrier_wait_end  (ao_barrier_wait_t * x);
 ```

-Begins or ends, respectively, the waiting at a barrier.
+Begins or ends, respectively, a waiting at a barrier.